 Even if you do most of your bulk plastic shipping by rail, sometimes rail service gets backed up, leaving you or your customers without raw materials to feed a production line.
 When that happens, you could find yourself high and dry if you haven’t formed a partnership with one or more carriers or freight brokers who specialize in dry bulk shipping.

 Bulk Connection already has solid relationships with carriers that specialize in moving plastic pellets.
-We’re ready to secure the capacity you need for your bulk plastic shipments.
-Contact Bulk Connection.
+With our extensive network across the US and a focus on cleanliness and safety, we ensure your pellets are shipped efficiently and without contamination.
+We’re always at the ready to secure the capacity you need for your bulk plastic shipments.